manpagez: man pages & more

 NCURSES_GPM_TERMS

-If the environment variable is absent, ncurses will attempt to open GPM
+protocols instead.
+If the variable is absent, ncurses attempts to open

 NCURSES_NO_HARD_TABS

-Ncurses may use tabs as part of the cursor movement optimization.
+ncurses may use tab characters in cursor movement optimization.
 In

-some cases, your terminal driver may not handle these properly.
-Set this
+some cases, your terminal driver may not handle them properly.
+Set

-environment variable to disable the feature.
-You can also adjust your
+this environment variable to any value to disable the feature.
+You can

 NCURSES_NO_MAGIC_COOKIE